 Next course is scheduled for:

-Time: 8:30 for 9:00am start until 5:00pm.
+Time: 8:30 am start until 5:00pm.
 Periodic breaks are offered throughout each day and lunch and refreshments will be provided.

 What course attendees have to say…